Stability-AI/stability-blender-addon/Usage.md

 Load up a Blender project - if you don't have one handy, you can open the demo project, which you can download [here](https://github.com/Stability-AI/stability-blender-addon/raw/main/example_scenes/the%20orb.blend).

-Open your project and select the DreamStudio panel in the 3D View.
+Open your project and select the Stability panel in the 3D View.
 You may need to click this arrow on the right side of the 3D View panel:

 ![](/content/image_editor_slide_out.jpg)

-Enter your DreamStudio API key, and you should see the following UI:
+Enter your Stability API key, and you should see the following UI:

 ![](/content/3D_view_default.jpg)

 To start, press the 'Add' button on top of the Prompts list.
 This will add an empty prompt to the list - try filling the text field with `A mystical floating orb, concept art, matte painting, HQ, 4k`.
-You can click on 'DreamStudio Options' and 'Render Options' to toggle the panels for options relevant to diffusion and Blender, respectively.
+You can click on 'Stability Options' and 'Render Options' to toggle the panels for options relevant to diffusion and Blender, respectively.

 Your UI should look like this: